cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**1.4.3**
+- Recolor the mines for an easier time differentiating which ones are which.

 **1.4.2**
 - Support Squid Polyps for use with Arms Race.
 Configurable.
 - Squid Polyps are turned off by default, so turn it on in config if you want to buff them.